Pediatric visual reinforcement audiometry (VRA)

 Visual reinforcement audiometry requires specialized devices and a soundproof room.
 It is typically performed by an audiologist in an ear, nose and throat (ENT) clinic.

-• What equipment is used for a VRA?
+• What equipment is used for pediatric visual reinforcement audiometry (VRA)?

 VRA uses a standard audiometer modified with earphones or sound field speakers.
 Visual reinforcers such as video animations or lighted toys are placed 90-degrees to each side of your child to "train" her to look toward the direction of a sound.